Most of us have heard the terms weather forecasters throw around when talking about their craft.

 However, what do they actually mean?

-With heavy snow in the forecast, here are some terms and their definitions to help you be better prepared for most any weather situation that may pop up over the next few days and months.
+With heavy snow and bitter cold in the forecast, here are some terms and their definitions to help you be better prepared for most any weather situation that may pop up over the next few days and months.

 WINTER STORM OUTLOOK: This is a statement issued when there is a chance of a major winter storm from three to five days in the future.